1

 How much can a Java programmer earn?

 Java programmers' salaries vary based on experience, location, and skill level, but they typically earn between $70,000 and $120,000 annually.
-Senior developers with expertise in frameworks like Spring or Hibernate and certifications can earn higher salaries, especially in competitive markets.
+Senior developers with specialized knowledge in frameworks and tools like Spring or Hibernate can earn higher salaries, especially in competitive markets.

 What are popular job titles related to Java Programmer Salaries jobs in Missouri?
 For Java Programmer Salaries jobs in Missouri, the most frequently searched job titles are: